 When our children (and those around us) witness a marriage like this, they are repelled from Christ.

-Let’s look at ways that husbands actually DO try to lead in their families.
+Ways husbands try to lead in their families

 There is a REALLY good chance that your husband is trying to lead you – but – are you listening?
 Are you following?
 Do you even acknowledge his attempts at leadership?

-I think sometimes we as wives tend to expect our husbands to stand in front of our families like a pastor and preach or like a Sunday School teacher and teach for 1 hour every night.
+I think sometimes we as wives tend to expect our husbands to stand in front of our families like a pastor or like a Sunday School teacher and teach for an hour every night.

 I would like to suggest, that MOST husbands don’t follow that type of style, but they DO try to lead their families in many ways.

-Also – remember that for a husband to be a great leader – HE HAS TO HAVE A FOLLOWER – YOU!
-If you are trying to lead – you are not following.
-If you are busy criticizing, you are not following.
+Also, remember that for a husband to be a great leader—he needs a great follower —you!
+If you are trying to lead, you are probably not following.
+If you are busy with a critical spirit, you are probably not following.
 It’s time for us to learn to be fantastic, supportive, encouraging, amazing followers!